Canada's deep geological repository

 Where will the repository be located?

-Over time and through increasingly detailed technical and social studies and engagement, we have narrowed our focus to the areas with the strongest potential to safely host the project.
-The NWMO plans to select a site in 2024, and two areas remain in our site selection process: the Wabigoon Lake Ojibway Nation-Ignace area in northwestern Ontario and the Saugeen Ojibway Nation-South Bruce area in southern Ontario.
+Over time, and through increasingly detailed technical and social studies and engagement, we have narrowed our focus to two areas with strong potential to safely host the project.

 What is the best type of rock for hosting a deep geological repository?

 The site selection process, with its progressively more detailed studies, will ensure the selected site is located in a suitable rock formation.
-The geology must meet all scientific and technical site evaluation factors for the protection of present and future generations and the environment over the long term.
+The geology must meet all scientific and technical site evaluation criteria for the protection of present and future generations and the environment over the long term.

 How long will you monitor the used nuclear fuel?